Elemento24/DCMC_AI/README.md

 ## File Descriptions
 - `exp_tra.ipynb` -- This `.ipynb` notebook covers the basic code of exploring the provided dataset files, and transforming them into the required `.csv` format.
 It also includes the code for unbalancing the dataset, and reserving some portion as the unlabelled dataset.
 - `baseline_model.ipynb` - This file stores the code of the Baseline Model.
-It's a simple CNN model with considerable hyperparameter-tuning, and has an **accuracy of 0.7822** and a **log-loss of 0.7801** on the test dataset.
+It's a simple CNN model with considerable hyperparameter-tuning, and has an **accuracy of 0.7822**, a **weighted f1-score of 0.7805** and a **log-loss of 0.7801** on the test dataset.

 ## Authors